fanto237/win-calculator/README.md

-# Calculator
+# Win-Calculator

-a standart calculator created with **wpf
+a standart calculator created with *wpf*